DmitriSelianov99/DmitriSelianov99/README.md

 ### ✨A little bit about me and my goals
 In 2023, I came to the conclusion that I don't want to be just an application user, but I want to be their creator.
 This helped to get acquainted with the Swift language.
-I am currently looking for a job as an iOS developer
+I am currently looking for a job as an iOS developer.
+I'm also currently developing a game to upload my first project to the AppStore 😅

 💪 My skills (_skills are being supplemented_)
 - SwiftUI / UIKit